dginst/dginst-old.github.io/vision.md

 </iframe>

-Blockchain is just an append-only sequential data structure: new blocks (of transactions) can be appended at the end of the chain, to change a block in the middle of the chain all subsequent blocks need to be changed.
+Blockchain is just an append-only sequential data structure: new blocks (of bitcoin transactions) can be appended at the end of the chain, to change a block in the middle of the chain all subsequent blocks need to be changed.
 As such, it is very inefficient compared to a relational database.